harkaitz/sh-backup/README.md

 ## Help

+backup-list

+    Usage: backup-list NAME-REGEX [HOSTNAME-REGEX]

+    List saved backups in BACKUP_DIRECTORY: /r/backups/z, ~/BACKUPS, newest first.

 backup-name

     Usage: backup-name [-VDf:] NAME [HOSTNAME]

-    Print a normalized filename for a backup with a directory (-D) or suffix (-f SUFFIX).
+    Print a normalized filename for a backup.

+    -V        : Show honored environment variables.
+    -D        : Prefix with a directory name.
+By default /r/backups/z if it exists or ~/BACKUPS (created).
+    -f SUFFIX : For example '.zip'.

+backup-redis

+    Usage: backup-redis SSH [NAME]

+    Create a backup of the Redis database.

+backup-rotate

+    Usage: backup-rotate [-m MAX] NAME-REGEX [HOSTNAME-REGEX]

+    Delete backups named as with with `backup-name` if they exceed MAX copies (by default 5).

 backup-zip

     Usage: backup-zip [DIRECTORY...]

-    This program creates zip backups of directories.
-Execute `backup-info show` to see where are the files saved.
+    Creates zip backups of directories named `files-BASENAME`.
+Type `backup-name -h` and `backup-name -V` for more information.

 hzip